-Covers parliamentary procedures, planning, and implementation of organizations, problems and techniques of group dynamics, participation in community and competitive agricultural events.
-Recommended for agricultural club members and officers; open to all students interested in professional development.
+Covers parliamentary procedures as applied in professional meetings.
+Study of group and individual leadership aspects as it applies to community activities.
+Participation in competitive agricultural speech and leadership conferences.
+Recommended for agricultural club members and officers; open to all students interested in professional development and leadership activities.
 Grades are P/NP.
-(L) (Repeatable: May be taken four times only.)

-AG 32 Internship v1-4 units
+AG 32 Internship

+v1-4 units

 On-the-job training that coordinates individual career goals with placement at the job site.
 A maximum of 4 semester units may be earned.
 Students enrolling in this class are not eligible for work experience classes or other Internship classes during the same semester.
-(Students receive credit for on-the-job work-volunteer 60 hour/unit, paid 75 hours /unit.)
+(Students receive credit for on-the-job work- volunteer 60 hour/unit, paid 75 hours /unit.)
 Grades are P/NP.